ldpercy/year-clock/task/some cleanup.md

 Off the top of my head I can think of a handful of ways, not sure which is best.
 Ah actually this could get way too deep and theoretical, and I'd prefer a quick solution this time around.

+I've also moved the drop shadows to the group rather than individual hands which I think looks better.